FelixMo42/hex_game/README.md

 ## Moving Around

+Click and drag to move the camera and see different parts of the canvas.
+Scroll the mouse wheel to zoom in or out.

-Movement will be via mouse, although A and D keys are currently able to move player left and right, they will be disabled once mouse movement is enabled.
+Player movement will be via mouse, although A and D keys are currently able to move player left and right, they will be disabled once mouse movement is enabled.